The Five Flavors, Seasonal Eating, and Recipes

 Summer Flavors and Foods

 Summer is considered the most Yang time of year.
-The days are long and it is a greate time to work and play hard.
+The days are long and it is a great time to work and play hard.
 The primary flavors of summer and the heart are bitter and sour.
 Summer is associated with the fire element, the color red, and the emotional qualities of joy, peace and order.

 Summer foods include berries, stone fruits, greens, greens, and more greens!
 Berries of the Bay Area include strawberries, blackberries, blueberries, mulberries, raspberries, and tayberries.
 Try a berry congee!
 (Follow the instructions for jook and add your berries in the last 20-30 minutes).
 Kale, chard, dandelion, and broccoli rabe are all great heart-qi loving greens.